-- These features are super useful when you want to watch your gameplay on your big screen TV and use your phone as a touch controller, Watching any specific videos on the big screen, video calling from your PC, and using the phone camera for a rich experience, use any specific app in windows.
+- These features are super useful when you want to watch your gameplay on your big screen TV and use your phone as a touch controller, Watch any specific videos on the big screen, video calling from your PC, and use the phone camera for a rich experience, use any specific app in windows.

 - Then you get the options for attentive display which will keep the screen on if you’re looking at it and you have the peak display which acts as an always-on display but only when you tap or move the phone.

 - The phone comes with an official IP 52 rating means it can survive occasional splashes and you don’t have to worry about sudden rain outside.

 - Edge 20 has both 400 Mhz mm-wave and 100 Mhz Sub-6 category support for 5G network and 3.7 Gbps of peak download speed and 2.9 Gbps of Upload speed.

 - The call quality and cellular reception are very rich because of the 4G+volte career aggregation support and both sims are capable of running 5G.

 - The device has all the sensors like accelerometer, gyroscope, compass, proximity, side-mounted fingerprint, and most importantly it has NFC support for payments.

 - In terms of connectivity, the device supports Wi-Fi Cat 6e, Bluetooth 5.2 A2DP, GPS, Glonass, BDS, and GALILEO.